bananapielearnsjava/tp/docs/DeveloperGuide.md

 4. **Live updates for appointment lists:**
    In the current implementation, the appointment list does not update automatically when the time of an upcoming appointment has passed while the application is still open.
 The temporary solution to this is to exit and reopen the application again.
-However, this may be a annoying to users if they have to do it frequently.
+However, this may be annoying to users if they have to do it frequently.
 Therefore, we plan to make the appointment list time-sensitive and update live according to the local date and time.

 5. **Add Name on `Appointment` Cards in the appointments list**:
    Currently, the `Appointment` cards inside the appointments list only show the associated patient's ID and appointment notes.
 We figured that it would be much more useful if these appointment cards could also show the patient's names too.
-   Therefore, we plan to patient names to the `Appointment` UI element.
+   Therefore, we plan to add patient names to the `Appointment` UI element.

 6. **Wrap tag text:**
-   Currently, the UI does not wrap the text for tag elements in the `PatientCard` inside the `PatientListPanel` and inside the `Pateint View Panel` (e.g., `Allergies`, `Medicines`).
+   Currently, the UI does not wrap the text for tag elements in the `PatientCard` inside the `PatientListPanel` and inside the `Patient View Panel` (e.g., `Allergies`, `Medicines`).
 Furthermore, there is no other way to view tags in a way that would display their full content.
 We did not anticipate tags to have many characters, so we overlooked this in our implementation.
    Therefore, we plan to have a way to view the full tag, whether through text wrapping or inside the `PatientViewPanel`, and tweak the UI to be more user-friendly and wrap other overflowing tag elements.